theproductiveprogrammer/baby-db/README.md

 # Node DB

-A simple, robust, file-based DB for Node.
+A easy-to-use, robust, file-based DB for Node.
 Acts as an append-only store for objects.

 ![icon](./node-db.png)

 ## Motivation

-When writing NodeJs projects I often find I need a simple, understandable, yet robust database that I can throw into my project without needing to install another database server and configure a connection etc.
+When writing NodeJs projects I often find I need an easy-to-use, understandable, yet robust database that I can throw into my project without needing to install another database server and configure a connection etc.

 What I needed was a dead simple library that I could plug into any project and that would: